Economy of Serbia: Economic growth

 The Serbian economy is expected to grow to $116 billion in 2029, slightly outpacing the rest of the former Yugoslav Republics according to the IMF.
 Its economy has been the largest former Yugoslav by purchasing power parity (PPP) since 2008 and the second-largest by nominal GDP since 1998.
-Serbia's debt-to-GDP ratio is currently at 38.1%, which is lower than the 60% level defined by the Maastricht criteria as the upper limit of an acceptable level.
+Serbia's debt-to-GDP ratio as of 2025 at 38.1%, which is lower than the 60% level defined by the Maastricht criteria as the upper limit of an acceptable level.
 Its sovereign debt level is projected to be the second-lowest among the former Yugoslav Republics by 2029, with an expected increase from the current 38.1% to 40.7% of GDP.
 The average growth of Serbia's GDP from 2020 to 2025 was 4% per year.